Perizzites

 The Perizzites (פְּרִזִּי) are a group of people mentioned many times in the Hebrew Bible as having lived in the land of Canaan before the arrival of the Israelites.
-The name may be related to a Hebrew term meaning "rural person."
+The name may be related to a Hebrew term meaning "rural person" or people who lived in unwalled towns.

-History
+Biblical account

-Biblical mentions of Perizzites extend from the time of Abraham (Genesis 13:7) to the time of Ezra and Nehemiah (Ezra 9:1–2).
+Biblical references to the Perizzites extend from the time of Abraham (Genesis 13:7) to the time of Ezra and Nehemiah (Ezra 9:1–2).
+Following the rape of Dinah and the response of two of her brothers, Simeon and Levi, reported in Genesis 34, Jacob reports his concern that their actions have threatened his relationship with the inhabitants of the land where he has settled, "the Canaanites and the Perizzites".

+The time during which Perizzites were most in conflict with the Israelites seems to have been during the time of Joshua and the early period of the Judges.
+According to the Book of Joshua, the Perizzites were in the hill country of Judah and Ephraim.
+According to 1 Kings 9:20–21, they were servants of Solomon.

+Interpretation

 According to Michael LeFebvre, Ezra's reference to the Perizzites does not imply that a group still known as Perizzites existed in the land in Ezra's time.
-It is instead to be understood as a literary reference by Ezra to passages such as Exodus 34:11–16, Exodus 33:2 and Deuteronomy 7:1–5, which prohibited intermarriage with a variety of non-Israelite peoples, including Perizzites, among others.
+It is instead to be understood as a literary reference by Ezra to passages such as Exodus 33:2, Exodus 34:11–16, and Deuteronomy 7:1–5, which prohibited intermarriage with a variety of non-Israelite peoples, including Perizzites.

-The time during which Perizzites were most in conflict with the Israelites seems to be the time of Joshua into the early period of the Judges.

-According to the Book of Joshua, the Perizzites were in the hill country of Judah and Ephraim (Joshua 11:3, 17:14–15).
-According to 1 Kings 9:21, they were servants to Solomon.

-According to Hittitologist Trevor R. Bryce, "The Perizzites cannot be linked to any peoples or lands known from extra-biblical sources," but there are speculative links to the Hivites and the Jebusites, who may have originated from a region called Que in Assyrian sources or Kue/Quoah in biblical sources.
+According to Hittitologist Trevor R. Bryce, "The Perizzites cannot be linked to any peoples or lands known from extra-biblical sources", but there are speculative links to the Hivites and the Jebusites, who may have originated from a region called Que in Assyrian sources or Kue/Quoah in biblical sources.
+H. E. Ryle and others have noted that the distinction between the Canaanites and the Perizzites may amount to a distinction between walled city and unwalled city residents.